sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 * User details are fetched from LDAP.
 * Click on Add User to create the user in Sparkflows.

-Above steps will create the LDAP user in Sparkflows database and user deatils can be edited later to provide the access to roles in  different groups etc.
+Above steps will create the LDAP user in Sparkflows database and user details can be edited later to provide the access to roles in  different groups etc.

 Search Order